Wellington Phoenix FC: Rise of the Phoenix

 In the 2009–10 season, Wellington Phoenix became the first New Zealand side to reach the playoffs of an Australian football competition when Adelaide United beat Brisbane Roar 2–0 in the 26th round.
 It meant that Brisbane, which before the match was the only team outside the top six with a chance of making the playoffs, no longer could.
 The Phoenix overcame the Central Coast Mariners on 12 February 2010 to finish fourth, which meant it would host a playoff game against Perth Glory on 21 February 2010.
 The Phoenix beat Perth by penalty shootout (4–2) after 120 minutes (including 30 minutes of extra time).
 Phoenix then hosted a home game against Newcastle Jets on 7 March, which they won in extra time 3–1.

 In the Preliminary Final against Sydney FC, the Phoenix lost 4–2 in controversial circumstances.
 After being locked at 1–1 through goals from Chris Payne for Sydney and Andrew Durante for Wellington, Payne apparently missed a header and deflected the ball into the goal off his hand.
 Andrew Durante, who was marking Payne went straight to the linesman, but the goal stood.
 "I went straight to the linesman.
 I knew 100 per cent it was handball.
 I spoke to the ref at halftime about it and he said it wasn't deliberate.
 It's pretty funny that one.
 Such a big game and such a big occasion, for something like that to change the game is very disappointing."
-Sydney FC strikers Alex Brosque and Mark Bridge both scored break-away goals as Phoenix pushed forward, and Eugene Dadi added a late consolation goal.
+Sydney FC strikers Alex Brosque and Mark Bridge both scored break-away goals as Phoenix pushed forward, and Eugène Dadi added a late consolation goal.
 Phoenix striker Chris Greenacre said that the error changed the dynamics of the game.
 "It just rips the heart out of you.
 We got back in the game with a good goal and that takes it away from you.
 It wasn't to be.
 I think we were right back in it.
 They played some good football but I thought we had withstood it OK.
 If we went into halftime [at 1–1] we were really confident we could get something out of it."
 Coach Ricki Herbert echoed those statements.
 The loss brought the end to the Phoenix's season, meaning that Melbourne Victory and Sydney FC would compete in the Grand Final.

 On 20 April 2010, FFA granted Wellington Phoenix a five-year licence extension, keeping it in the competition until at least the conclusion of the 2015–16 season.

 Many argue Wellington's ability to play in the A-League as being instrumental to the progress of the New Zealand national side and the wider football landscape.